 As we age, we lose volume in our face.
 The crease between the cheek and lip (the nasolabial fold), the junction of the lower eyelid and cheek (the nasojugal fold, or "tear trough"), and the progression of the jowl to the chin (the marionette line), all tend to become accentuated by shadow as we age.
 Elsewhere on the face, full cheeks may lose their prominence, and lips may seem to thin and wrinkle.

-Known as autologous fat transplantation, fat transfer, autologous fat grafts, or mico-lipo injection, fat cells are gently removed from the abdomen, thighs, hips, arms, back or buttocks, prepared as fat grafts, and transferred to problem areas of the face or elsewhere.
+Fat grafting goes by many names, such as autologous fat transplantation, fat transfer, autologous fat grafts, or mico-lipo injection.
+Fat cells are gently removed from the abdomen, thighs, hips, arms, back or buttocks, and then prepared as fat grafts.
+The cells are then transferred to problem areas of the face or elsewhere.
 This fat can then be injected back into the body to:

-What Can Fat Injections Correct?
+What Issues Can Fat Transplantation Correct?

-The Fat Injection Procedure
+The Fat Transfer Procedure

-Fat Transplantation Risks
+Fat Transplantation Results

 - Nerve damage